 Quite candidly-and I think, sir, you are as familiar with this as anyone-that the road was somewhat rocky during the first 2 years of this program under the previous Administration.
-That caused some people who wanted to be involved in the program to stand back a bit until the question of the priority of this activity and the long-term question.
-I want to pursue that with another question.
+That caused some people who wanted to be involved in the program to stand back a bit until the question of the priority of this activity and the long-term commitment to it was established.